 Trying to successfully resolve clients’ medical liens has to be one of the most difficult challenges facing personal injury lawyers in large cases.
 I have had many cases where the hardest part of the case was not getting the settlement or verdict’ but getting the medical liens resolved.
 It also can be most frustrating because while defense lawyers take a lot of crazy positions in our cases, the threat of an eventual trial usually allows logic and reason to surface.
 In dealing with medical lien holders, logic and reason and even their own economic interest are rarely prominent players in the mix.

-[Brief intermission: You know, I’m writing about this case because these lien issues impact a lot of people.
+[Brief intermission: You know, I’m writing about this case because these lien issues impact many people.
 This matters to people who are really suffering and really deserve justice which is money damages in our judicial system.
 And I can’t tell you how often I drive by the most horrific facts in a case, digging for some teachable point on the collateral source rule, without giving it much thought.
 I like myself 15% less than I otherwise would because of this, but what choice do we have?
 Become immersed in every case that we read and put ourselves in the shoes of everyone suffering?
 But, this one today just gets me and I’m finding myself imagining being in the shoes of every single person in this tragedy.]

 The case settled for $2.8 million.
 Of course, the settlement agreement did not – because it really can’t – allocate separate amounts for past medical expenses and pain and suffering and other damages.
 North Carolina’s Medicaid claimed its one-third lien.
 The law allows the state to take the lesser of either the total amount of the lien or one-third of the court-ordered malpractice payment.

 The one-third rule has a real upside: it is easy.
-Bright line rules are always that way.
+Bright-line rules are always that way.
 But as the Supreme Court told us in Arkansas Dep’t of Health & Human Serus. v.
-Ahlborn, pure bright line justice is not always acceptable and the sum allocable to medical expenses must be determined by some sort of reasonable process before the state can recover on its claim.
+Ahlborn, pure bright-line justice is not always acceptable and the sum allocable to medical expenses must be determined by some sort of reasonable process before the state can recover on its claim.
 The 4th Circuit agreed, overturning the North Carolina law because North Carolina statute’s one-third cap on the state’s recovery against a Medicaid recipient’s settlement proceeds did not satisfy Ahlborn because there was no showing that the settlement proceeds were intended to compensate the plaintiff for that amount of the medical claims.
 Accordingly, the case was remanded to the trial court for an “evidentiary hearing” at which the district court would figure out how much DHHS should get.
 Continue reading